radiosound-com/gitlab-mirror-maker/README.md

     GitHub
   - You have to fork manually on both ends, but the mirror will be set up automatically by gitlab-mirror-maker
+- Switched from `click` to `typer` and `tqdm` for CLI and progress bar, respectively (no immediate user improvement, just more modern)

 -----